redcreeper14385/the-code-land/CONTRIBUTING.md

 If the file is using a specific framework (such as NodeJS) then use the format `the-code-land/languagename/frameworkname/scriptname`
 Example: `javascript/nodejs/hello_world.python`

+For frameworks, you may want to add a README.md file explaining the installation of said framework.

 Name files in `snake_case`.

 ## Things to not do